 Under Structure #8 the presence of another buried occupation and building level has been shown in a number of the vertical profiles set into the center of the main mound from featheredge in the correlation trenches.
 Correlation Trench #1, cutting in from the southwest or SSW, impinges on a yellow clay platform shoulder in the median portion of the mound.
 A similar exhibit was uncovered in the axis trench dug into the mound from the east in the initial cut made in 1965 by volunteer student workers.
 In the summer of 1968 we are still trying to work out a better definition of the multiple floors of Structure #8 sealing the Core 3 structure mentioned on mound base.
 This basal structure has been catalogued as Structure #13.
-The buried structure with the structure #11 will no Structure #13.
-Obviously detailed comparisons of these two basal pairs are not available at this time.
+The buried structure under Structure #11 will be Structure #13.
+Obviously detailed com